markus-barta/nixfleet/+pm/backlog/P2500-streamline-unify-commands.md

 ### Proposed Command Organization

-NOTE: Do not use emojis in the UI, use SVG-icons instead.
+NOTE: Do NOT use emojis in the real UI, use SVG-icons instead.
 Propsed emoji-icons below are placeholders for understanding.

 #### Tier 1: Primary Actions (Always Visible)